circle

 Ashley is a seasoned governance consultant with particular expertise in family philanthropy.
 She works with families to define a collective vision for their philanthropy, and then build the structures and programs to support that vision.
 She typically engages with families during periods of transition, when questions of next generation engagement and succession come to the fore.
 Ashley helps families define their vision for social impact and family engagement, clarify their values, and develop the governance, program and operating strategies necessary to realize their vision.

-Beyond her work with family philanthropies, Ashley works with families exploring questions of purpose and values throughout the enterprise, helping them consider how best to use their wealth to support their personal, familial and broad social aspirations.
+Beyond her work with family philanthropies, Ashley works with families exploring questions of purpose and values throughout the enterprise, helping them consider how best to use their wealth to support their personal, familial, and social impact aspirations.
 She helps families create legacies that extend beyond entrepreneurial success to include the family’s unique contributions to bettering society.

 Ashley regularly presents and writes on family philanthropy and family enterprise.
-She is the author of several articles in the Foundation Review and National Center for Family Philanthropy’s Passages series, including, “Strategic Philanthropy: Maximizing Family Engagement and Social Impact.”
+She is the author of several articles in the Foundation Review and for the National Center for Family Philanthropy, including a recent report on Philanthropy in Complex, Multi-Generational Families.
+She is a Senior Advisor at the Center for Philanthropy and Civil Society at Stanford, where she teaches courses on philanthropy.

 Prior to coming to LGA, Ashley founded Blanchard Consulting, where she advised family philanthropies on matters of governance and strategy.
 Before that, she was in the Philanthropy practice at TCC Group, where she focused on strategic planning for foundations.